aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

      amiSelectorTerms:
      - id: ami-foo
      blockDeviceMappings:
-     - deviceName: 'dev/sda1'
+     - deviceName: '/dev/sda1'
        rootVolume: true
        ebs:
          encrypted: true
          volumeType: gp3
          volumeSize: 20Gi
    ```
-   **NOTE**: If you do not specify `amiSelectorTerms` before upgrading with an Ubuntu AMI, the conversion webhook will fail.
-If you do this, downgrade to Karpenter `v0.37.1 and add amiSelectorTerms before upgrading again.
+   **NOTE**: If you do not specify `amiSelectorTerms` before upgrading with the Ubuntu `amiFamily`, the conversion webhook will fail.
+If you do this, downgrade to Karpenter `v0.37.1` and add `amiSelectorTerms` before upgrading again.

-* **Migrating userData**: Consider migrating your userData ahead of the v1.0.0 upgrade.
-See the description of `amiSelectorTerms` below.

 ### Before upgrading to `v1.1.0`